Winter CSA Week 12

 One-Pot Kale & Quinoa Pilaf

 This is a super fast and easy, one-pot light, citrusy, healthy, satisfying dish.
 The original recipe calls for kale but any leafy green vegetable will work.
 I used collards but I have used spinach and chard.
-It’s all good.
+It’s all good. *At the bottom of this post there is a photo of this dish I made doubling the greens and adding some clementine oranges.
+Feel free to play with this recipe.

 I pretty much follow the Food52 recipe with just a few changes.
 It’s so simple the changes don’t really matter though.